Hossam ElAtali

 Welcome to my website!
 I’m Hossam, a PhD student at the University of Waterloo under the supervision of Prof. N. Asokan.
 My background is originally in electronics, but I shifted more towards computer architecture during my Master’s.
 After that, I worked at Mentor Graphics (now part of Siemens) as a C++ SW developer for 5 years before starting my PhD.

 My current research is on hardware-assisted security mechanisms, including trusted execution environments, memory safety and side-channel resistance.
-The main project I’m working on is BliMe (ElAtali et al., 2024), which enables secure side-channel-resistant outsourced computation, even when all software running on the server is malicious.
+One of the projects I’m working on is BliMe (ElAtali et al., 2024), which enables secure side-channel-resistant outsourced computation, even when all software running on the server is malicious.
 You can read more about it here.